ioc-fang/ioc-fanger/docs/about.md

 **What can it fang?**

 Just about everything.
 Check out the [tests](https://github.com/ioc-fang/ioc_fanger/blob/master/tests/test_ioc_fanger.py) to see some examples of what this package can handle.

+## Feedback

+If you have any ideas to improve this package, please [raise an issue](https://github.com/ioc-fang/ioc-fanger/issues)!

+## Other Helpful Projects

+If you are working with indicators of compromise (a.k.a. observables), you may find the [ioc-finder](https://github.com/fhightower/ioc-finder) project helpful.
+The ioc-finder project parses indicators of compromise from text (using grammars).

+## Credits

+We created this package using [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [fhightower/python-project-template](https://github.com/fhightower/python-project-template) project template.